tomtom-international/kotlin-tools/README.md

 Author: Rijn Buve

-Contributors: Timon Kanters, Jeroen Erik Jensen, Krzysztof Karczewski, Chris Owen
+Contributors: Timon Kanters, Jeroen Erik Jensen, Krzysztof Karczewski

 ## Release notes

 ### 1.5.0

-* Added ability to store threadlocal diagnostic context to trace events.
+* Added ability to store thread-local (MDC-style) context to trace events using `TraceThreadLocalContext`.
   This context can be processed by `GenericTraceEventConsumer`s.
 Initial idea by Chris Owen.

 ### 1.4.1